 Remember to Check in With Others and Yourself

-It’s normal to feel stressed, upset, isolated, and lonely during difficult times—that’s why it’s so important to explore healthy ways to cope—remember, caring for yourself is a skill that takes practice.
+It’s normal to feel stressed, upset, isolated, and lonely during difficult times.
+That’s why it’s so important to explore healthy ways to cope—remember, caring for yourself is a skill that takes practice.
 You can get through the harder emotions and stay connected to the people who make you feel supported.
-Don’t forget that you deserve just as much care and attention as you give others, so make time for yourself as well.
+Don’t forget that you deserve just as much care and attention as you give others, so make time for you too.

-- Practice Compassion and Gratitude: Practicing compassion and gratitude, both towards others and yourself—is an important part of developing a safe and supportive space.
-Compassion can come in many forms, from allowing yourself to take a break from things that stress you out to supporting the people you care about by reaching out and listening.
+- Practice Compassion and Gratitude: Practicing compassion and gratitude, both towards others and yourself, is an important part of developing a safe and supportive space.
+Compassion can come in many forms—like allowing yourself to take a break from things that stress you out or supporting the people you care about by reaching out and listening.
 Taking time to give gratitude also allows you to reflect on the good things in your life, even when times seem tough.

 Know Where to Look for Information and Support